vib-tcp/nextflow-workshop/README.md

 #### 3. Processes
 Processes are the backbone of the pipeline.
 They represent each individual subpart of the analysis.
-In the code-snippet below, you can see that it consists of a couple of blocks: directives, input, output, when-clause and the script itself.
+In the code-snippet below, you can see that it consists of a couple of blocks: `directives`, `input`, `output` and the `script` itself.

 ```groovy
 process < name > {